 The Energy Saving Experts

 Now that we’ve shared these useful tips, it’s time to start saving!
 Contact Lee Company to learn more about low-flow plumbing fixtures, programmable thermostats, and other ways to improve your home’s efficiency.
-Lee Company has been helping customers make their homes more comfortable and energy-efficient for over 75 years.
+Lee Company has been helping customers make their homes more comfortable and energy-efficient for nearly 80 years.
 We’ll be sure to find the solution that’s right for you.

 Improve your home's energy efficiency with Lee Company's Home Services!LEARN MORE